Marie of Romania: Upbringing

 In 1886, when Marie was eleven years old, the Duke of Edinburgh was named commander-in-chief of the Mediterranean Fleet and the family took up residence at San Antonio Palace in Malta.
-Marie would remember her time in Malta as "the happiest memory of my existence".
+Marie later described her time in Malta as "the happiest memory of my existence".
 It was in Malta that Marie found her first love, Maurice Bourke, the captain of the Duke's ship, whom Marie called "Captain Dear".
-Marie was prone to fits of jealousy when Bourke would pay more attention to one of her sisters than to her.
-The Duke and Duchess of Edinburgh were greatly loved in Malta and San Antonio Palace was frequently full of guests.
+She was prone to fits of jealousy when Bourke would pay more attention to one of her sisters than to her.
+The Duke and Duchess were greatly loved in Malta, and San Antonio Palace was frequently full of guests.
 Marie and Victoria Melita received white horses from their mother and went to the local hippodrome nearly daily, apart from Saturday.
-During their first year in Malta, a French governess oversaw the princesses' education, but, due to her failing health, she was replaced the following year by a much younger German woman.
-At San Antonio, the Duke and Duchess of Edinburgh always maintained a room ready for Prince George of Wales, the second son of the Prince of Wales, later King Edward VII, who was in the Royal Navy.
-George called the three elder Edinburgh girls "the three dearests", but favoured Marie the most.
+During their first year in Malta, a French governess oversaw the princesses' education, but due to her failing health, she was replaced the following year by a much younger German woman.
+At San Antonio, the Duke and Duchess of Edinburgh always maintained a room ready for Prince George of Wales, the second son of the Prince of Wales, who was in the Royal Navy.
+George called the three elder Edinburgh girls "the three dearests", but favoured Marie most of all.

-Meanwhile, the Duke of Edinburgh became heir presumptive to his childless paternal uncle, Ernest II, Duke of Saxe-Coburg and Gotha, upon the Prince of Wales's renunciation of his rights to the duchy.
-Consequently, the family relocated to Coburg in 1889.
-Marie later came to view this moment as "truly the end of a life that had been absolute happiness and joy without clouds, of a life with no disappointments or delusions and without any discordant note."
+Their sojourn in Malta ended in 1889, when the Duke of Edinburgh became heir presumptive to his childless paternal uncle, Ernest II, Duke of Saxe-Coburg and Gotha, upon the Prince of Wales's renunciation of his rights to the duchy, and the family relocated to Coburg.
+Marie later came to view this moment as "truly the end of a life that had been absolute happiness and joy without clouds, of a life with no disappointments or delusions and without any discordant note".
 The Duchess, who was pro-German, hired a German governess for her daughters, bought them plain clothing and even had them confirmed in the Lutheran faith.
 The family spent their summers at Rosenau Castle.
 Duke Ernest was described by Marie as "having his oddities"; his court was less strict than other German courts of the time.
-In Coburg, the princesses' education was broadened: more emphasis was placed on painting and music, which were taught by Anna Messing and Mrs. Helferich, respectively.
+In Coburg, the princesses' education was broadened: more emphasis was placed on painting and music, which were taught by Anna Messing and Mrs. Helferich respectively.
 On Thursdays and Sundays, Marie and her sisters went to the Coburg Theatre, an experience which they enjoyed greatly.
 Marie and Victoria Melita often observed their brother's friends and made comments on whom they liked better, an aspect which Marie believed was inevitable in the lives of girls who have brothers.
-Another activity which the girls enjoyed at Coburg was attending winter parties organised by their mother, during which they would ice-skate and play different games, such as ice hockey.
+Another activity which the girls enjoyed at Coburg was attending winter parties organised by their mother, where they would ice-skate and play different games, such as ice hockey.